ValdikSS/GoodbyeDPI/README.md

 ```Batchfile
 srvstart remove GoodByeDPI
 ```
-Run this this batch files as an Administrator to install/remove windows service.
+Run these batch files as Administrator to install/remove service.
-Then you can open windows services panel to run service or make it start automaticaly.
+Open Windows Services panel to run service or make it start automaticaly.

 # Similar projects